vindar/tgx/docs/tools.md

 The setup script checks the Python packages, CMake, the C++ compiler and the native helper programs.
 It can also guide the installation of missing Python packages from `tools/requirements.txt`.

-`numpy` is used for mesh processing, visibility masks and statistics. `Pillow` is used for texture/image conversion, and `pyvista`/`vtk` are used for interactive visualization.
+`numpy` is used for mesh processing, visibility masks and statistics. `Pillow` is used for texture/image/font conversion, `fonttools` is used to inspect font character maps, and `pyvista`/`vtk` are used for interactive visualization.

 The optional native helper programs require a C++ compiler and CMake: